Code obfuscation

 Why iOS apps need obfuscation

 Objective-C and Swift are the most common programming languages for iOS apps.
-Both are compiled to machine code, which makes it more difficult to translate the code back to the original source code.
+Both are compiled into machine code, which makes it more difficult to translate the code back to the original source code.
 This has created a misconception that iOS apps are hard to reverse engineer.

-However, the interest in analyzing and understanding machine code is nothing new, and there is a mature technology in place for reverse engineering machine code, based on years of research and expertise in the field.
-In addition, when Objective-C and Swift are compiled to machine code, there is a lot of metadata in the binary that is required for these languages – which makes it much easier to understand the code than if you would for example use C code.
+However, the interest in analyzing and understanding machine code is nothing new, and there is a mature technology in place for reverse engineering machine code based on years of research and expertise in the field.
+In addition, when Objective-C and Swift are compiled to machine code, there is a lot of metadata in the binary that is required for these languages – which makes it much easier to understand the code than if you would, for example, use C code.

-In other words, iOS apps are not difficult to reverse engineer and analyze, and it is important that you are aware of the threats, and take the necessary steps to prevent them.
+In other words, iOS apps are not difficult to reverse engineer and analyze, and it is important that you are aware of the threats and take the necessary steps to prevent them.

 Apple encrypts the code of the applications submitted to the App Store and restricts access to the machine code of the apps after download to prevent easy static analysis of the application.
 A common misconception is that Apple’s own code encryption will be enough to prevent reverse engineering.
-With different tools for jailbroken devices, decrypted instructions can be dumped from memory, as the device will decrypt the encrypted static binary to execute the app and load it in memory, and reconverted into the original unencrypted application.
+With different tools for jailbroken devices, decrypted instructions can be dumped from memory, as the device will decrypt the encrypted static binary to execute the app, load it in memory, and reconvert it into the original unencrypted application.
 This means that if an app can be installed on a jailbroken device, Apple’s app encryption will not be enough to prevent reverse engineering or app analysis by a potential malicious actor.

 Advantages of obfuscating your iOS apps